digitalocean/Kubernetes-Starter-Kit-Developers/07-alerting-and-notification/README.md

     -f "04-setup-prometheus-stack/assets/manifests/prom-stack-values-v${HELM_CHART_VERSION}.yaml"
   ```

-At this point, you should receive slack `notifications` for firing alerts when the expected number of pods for `Emojivoto` is less than 4.
+At this point, you should receive slack `notifications` for all the firing alerts.

-Next, you're going to test if the `EmojivotoInstanceDown` alert works by downscaling the number of replicas for the `emoji` deployment from the `emojivoto` namespace.
+Next, you're going to test if the `EmojivotoInstanceDown` alert added previously works and sends a notification to `Slack` by downscaling the number of replicas for the `emoji` deployment from the `emojivoto` namespace.

 Steps to follow: